Posted by Chrom Tech on 16th Oct 2025

 Reduced Pulsation and Noise

-Dual piston pumps utilize reciprocating pistons, meaning one piston
+Dual piston pumps utilize reciprocating pistons—while one delivers solvent, the other refills—greatly reducing pulsation compared to single piston designs.

-2. Positive Displacement Mechanism: These pumps employ a positive displacement piston system that maintains consistent fluid delivery, essential for both analytical and preparative chromatography.
+- Positive Displacement Mechanism: Maintains constant fluid delivery essential for both analytical and preparative applications.

 Higher Flow Rates